 Our management, including our Chief Executive Officer and Chief Financial Officer, does not expect that our disclosure controls or our internal control over financial reporting will prevent or detect all error and all fraud.
 A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 Our disclosure controls and procedures are designed to provide reasonable assurance of achieving their objectives.
 The design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Further, because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud, if any, within the Company have been detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty and that breakdowns can occur because of simple error or mistake.
 Controls can also be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the controls.
 The design of any system of controls is based in part on certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
-Projections of any evaluation of controls or deterioration in the degree of compliance with policies or procedures.
+Projections of any evaluation of controls effectiveness to future periods are subject to risks.
+Over time, controls may become inadequate because of changes in conditions or deterioration in the degree of compliance with policies or procedures.

-Item 16B.
+Item 16A.
 Audit Committee Financial Expert

 Our Board of Directors has determined that all the members of our Audit Committee qualify as financial experts and they are all considered to be independent according to the SEC rules.
-Mr. Panos Kyriakopoulos serves as the chairman of our Audit Committee with Mr. Gerald Turner and Mr. George Taniskidis as members.
+Mr. Panos Kyriakopoulos serves as the chairman of our Audit Committee with Mr. Apostolos Tamvakakis and Mr. George Taniskidis as members.